-There is no new information which was not known and could not have been known at the time the PEIR was certified that shows any mitigation measures or alternatives which are considerably different from those analyzed in the previous EIR which would substantially reduce one or more significant effects on the environment.
+There is no new information that was not known and could not have been known at the time the PEIR was certified that shows any mitigation measures or alternatives that are considerably different from those analyzed in the previous EIR that would substantially reduce one or more significant effects on the environment.
 Further, the project applicant agrees to adopt all applicable mitigation measures as demonstrated by Section C.1 of the 15168(c)(4) Checklist hereby incorporated into this attachment.
-The Site Transportation
+The Site Transportation Demand Management Plan and Odor Abatement Plan have been incorporated into the Proposed Project.

-5980 Casitas Pass Cannabis Cultivation, Case No. 19CDP-00000-00016 State CEQA Guidelines § 15168(c)(4) Checklist for Commercial Cannabis Land Use Entitlement and Licensing Applications Page A-6
+6030 Casitas Pass Cannabis Cultivation, Case No. 19CDP-00000-00015 State CEQA Guidelines § 15168(c)(4) Checklist for Commercial Cannabis Land Use Entitlement and Licensing Applications Page A-6